ProvableHQ/welcome/documentation/leo/03_language.md

 ## For Loops

-For Loops are declared as `for {loop variable} in {lower bound}..{upper bound}`.
-A loop variable is a variable that is declared and used within a loop and is responsible for tracking the current value or state of the loop iteration.
-It typically takes on different values in each iteration of the loop, allowing you to perform operations or make decisions based on its value.
-Typical Leo loop variable types include `u8`, `u16`, and `u32`.
+For Loops are declared as `for {variable_name: type} in {lower bound}..{upper bound}`.
+Unsigned integer types of up to u32 are recommended for iterator variables.
 The lower bound must be less than the upper bound.
 Nested loops are supported.

 ### Example